We Preserve the Past for the Future

 Duffin Heritage Room - Computers

-At the Duffin Heritage Room we have 4 computers available for patron use, all with the following free subscription websites: Ancestry, New England Historical & Genelogical Society website "American Ancestors", Fold3, GenealogyBank and Newspapers.com, In addition we have a microfilm reader/printer, not to mention almost 7,000 books, maps and other resources.
+At the Duffin Heritage Room we have 4 computers available for patron use, all with the following free subscription websites: Ancestry, Fold3, GenealogyBank and Newspapers.com, In addition we have a microfilm reader/printer, not to mention almost 7,000 books, maps and other resources.
 Stop in and let one of our friendly volunteers show you around, you never know what you will find.

 The HSJGS has undertaken a project to list all Obituaries in our local newspapers.
-We have uploaded over 136,000 names to our obituaries/deaths database.
-These names were taken from the Press Enterprise, Hemet News, Valley Chronicle and the San Jacinto Valley Register.
+We have uploaded over 137,000 names to our obituaries/deaths database.
+These names were taken from the Press Enterprise, Hemet News, Valley Chronicle and the San Jacinto Valley Register, some of the earliest obituaries are from 1899 and the latest obituaries are from as recent as last the past months.
 Use the convenient search box under obituaries/deaths on the left side of the screen in the green area, to search and if you find an obituary you would like to request a copy of, click research request on the left side of the screen, print the request form and send it to us, we will do the rest.

 In the upcoming months we will also be adding names from our local History Book Past and Present and the San Jacinto Cemetery Book, so watch this site for announcements as those changes happen.